 Crème fraîche to serve

 1. Pre-heat the oven to 190°C/170°C fan/375F/gas mark 5.
 Butter an oven dish and drain the pears.
 Line the dish with the pears facing up and put to one side.

-4. Put your butter in a small saucepan on a low heat and melt with the powdered cardamom.
+3. Put your butter in a small saucepan over a low heat and melt with the powdered cardamom.

-5. Meanwhile combine all the dry ingredients together in a bowl and give it a bit of a mix.
-Add the melted butter with the cardamom and combine well.
+4. Meanwhile combine all the dry ingredients together in a bowl and give it a bit of a mix.
+Add the melted butter with the cardamom and combine well with a wooden spoon.
 Beat in the eggs until you have a gooey chocolate mixture.

 6. Pour over the pears and using a spoon distribute the mixture evenly.
 The mixture will be quite gooey so you may have to spread it to the edges.

 6. Break up the dark chocolate and submerge the pieces into the batter evenly and bake for 30-35 minutes.
 Serve immediately with a dollop of creme fraiche.